jubel8180-cloudly/data-transfer-aws-fs-sqs/README.md

       - then go to application folder
       $ cd terraform/application

-      - Firstly you have to check your current terraform workspace
+      - Now check your current terraform workspace
+      $ terraform workspace show
+      - you are staying default workspace now

-      # check the workspace list
+      # check the other workspace list
       $ terraform workspace list
-        - workspace list should be: [ default, staging, prod]

-      # check which which workspace you are staying now
-      $ terraform workspace show
-        - if workspace is default then you can use it for development
+      - if you don't find any other workspace, you can create new workspace for staging and production
+      $ terraform workspace new staging
+      $ terraform workspace new prod

+      # again show the terraform workspace
+      $ terraform workspace list

+      # change the workspace to default,
+      $ terraform workspace select default [ default will be used as a development workspace]

       # or change the workspace to staging
       $ terraform workspace select staging